How To Get Pregnant Faster: A Detailed 7-Step Plan

 There are other medications, too that could affect or delay pregnancy.
 Check with your doctor if you are on medication.6

-4. None Of You Are Smoking, Boozing, And Overdosing On Caffeine
+4. Quit Smoking, Boozing, And Overdosing On Caffeine

 Late nights coupled with binge drinking sessions are no friends of baby making.
 Studies have linked alcohol intake to decreased chances of conception in women.
 A study on 430 Danish couples in the age group of 20–35 years trying to conceive for the first time found that in the 6 cycles of follow up, 64 percent women (179) with a weekly alcohol intake of fewer than 5 drinks and only 55 percent (75) women with a higher intake could conceive.7